simonvw95/LeagueOfLegendsCompetitiveNetwork/ANALYSIS.md

 1. Which region is the most interconnected?
 2. Which region is the most intraconnected?
-3. Which players are the most interconnected?
+3. Which players are the most connected between regions?
-4. Which players are the most intraconnected?
+4. Which players are the most connected within regions?
 5. Who is the 'Kevin Bacon' of the League of Legends community?
 6. Which coach is the most connected?